-In October 2018, CIM Commercial entered into the 2018 revolving credit facility with a bank syndicate pursuant to which CIM Commercial can borrow up to a maximum of \$250,000,000, subject to a borrowing base calculation.
+In October 2018, CIM Commercial entered into the 2018 revolving credit facility with a bank syndicate.
+In September 2020, the 2018 revolving credit facility was amended (the "2018 Credit Facility Modification") primarily in order to modify the calculation of the borrowing base to mitigate the effect that COVID-19 has had on CIM Commercial's ability to borrow under the facility.
+As modified, CIM Commercial can borrow up to a maximum of \$209,500,000, subject to a borrowing base calculation.
 The 2018 revolving credit facility is secured by deeds of trust on certain properties.
-Outstanding advances under the 2018 revolving credit facility bear interest at (i) the base rate plus 0.55% or (ii) LIBOR plus 1.55%.
-At June 30, 2020 and December 31, 2019, the variable interest rate was 1.80% and 3.29%, respectively.
+Outstanding advances under the 2018 revolving credit facility bear interest (a) during the Deferral Period (as defined below), which is currently in effect, at (i) the base rate plus 1.05% or (ii) LIBOR plus 2.05% and (b) following the Deferral Period, at (i) the base rate plus 0.55% or (ii) LIBOR plus 1.55%.
+As of September 30, 2020 and December 31, 2019, the variable interest rate was 2.21% and 3.29%, respectively.
 The 2018 revolving credit facility is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
 The 2018 revolving credit facility matures in October 2022 and provides for one one-year extension option under certain conditions.
 The 2018 revolving credit facility contains customary covenants and is not subject to any financial covenants, but is subject to a borrowing base calculation that determines the amount we can borrow.
-We are in discussions with the administrative agent of the 2018 revolving credit facility to modify the calculation of the borrowing base to mitigate the effect that COVID-19 has on our ability to borrow under our 2018 revolving credit facility.
-While the terms of the amendment have not been finalized, we expect to repay a portion of the outstanding principal balance of the 2018 revolving credit facility and to agree to a higher rate of interest for the duration of the modification period (approximately one year).
-There can be no assurance that we will be able to successfully negotiate a modification.
-If we are unable to amend the borrowing base calculation, we will have to repay a portion of the outstanding principal balance of the 2018 revolving credit facility upon demand.
-We do not, however, expect any such repayment, if it were to occur, to have a material adverse effect on our financial position or results of operations.
-At August 5, 2020, June 30, 2020, and December 31, 2019, \$209,500,000, \$209,500,000 and \$153,000,000, respectively, was outstanding under the 2018 revolving credit facility and approximately \$0, \$0, and \$73,900,000, respectively, was available for future borrowings.
+Under the terms of the 2018 Credit Facility Modification, the borrowing base calculation was modified for the period from September 2, 2020 through June 30, 2021 (the "Deferral Period").
+The Deferral Period is also subject to (i) an increase in the applicable interest rate as described at the beginning of this paragraph, (ii) the addition of a reserve amount of \$15,000,000 against our borrowing availability, which may be reduced by certain capital expenditures made in respect of our properties securing the 2018 Credit Facility, and (iii) the requirement that we maintain a minimum balance of "liquid assets" of \$15,000,000, defined as a combination of (a) unencumbered cash and cash equivalents and (b) up to \$5,000,000 unfunded availability under the 2018 revolving credit facility.
+As of November 4, 2020, September 30, 2020, and December 31, 2019, \$166,500,000, \$166,500,000 and \$153,000,000, respectively, was outstanding under the 2018 revolving credit facility and approximately \$28,000,000, \$28,000,000, and \$73,900,000, respectively, was available for future borrowings.

-At the beginning of May 2020, to further enhance its liquidity position and maintain financial flexibility, CIM Commercial entered into the 2020 unsecured revolving credit facility with a bank pursuant to which CIM Commercial can borrow up to a maximum of \$10,000,000.
+In May 2020, to further enhance its liquidity position and maintain financial flexibility, CIM Commercial entered into the 2020 unsecured revolving credit facility with a bank pursuant to which CIM Commercial can borrow up to a maximum of \$10,000,000.
 Outstanding advances under the 2020 unsecured revolving credit facility bear interest at the rate of 1.00%.
 CIM Commercial also pays a revolving credit facility fee of 1.12% with each advance under the 2020 unsecured revolving credit facility, which fee is subject to a cap of \$112,000 in the aggregate.
-The 2020 unsecured revolving credit facility matures in May 2022.
 The 2020 unsecured revolving credit facility contains certain customary covenants including a maximum leverage ratio and a minimum fixed charge coverage ratio, as well as certain other conditions.
-At each of August 5, 2020 and June 30, 2020, \$0 was outstanding under the 2020 unsecured revolving credit facility and \$10,000,000 was available for future borrowings.
+As of both November 4, 2020 and September 30, 2020, \$0 was outstanding under the 2020 unsecured revolving credit facility and \$10,000,000 was available for future borrowings.